|

 My Family:

 I married Marcy Kane, a Machebeuf High School alum, in 1974.
-We met as
+We

 Favorite Memories: